shen-tian/prometheus/grid-gen/README.md

 lein figwheel dev
 ```

-or `cider-jack-in-clojurescript` for a REPL
+or `cider-jack-in-clojurescript` from Emacs to get a REPL